cbrake/wifi-browser/README.md

 Setup on BeagleBone Black
 -------------------------

-* log into BBB via serial console or ssh
 * update BBB to know software (this may not be required)
  * download images from:
   * http://beagleboard.org/latest-images